Consumer Medicine Information

 Your doctor will advise you.

-If you are taking magnesium sulphate to treat toxaemia of pregnancy (preeclampsia),
+If you are taking magnesium sulfate to treat toxaemia of pregnancy (preeclampsia),

 tell your doctor as the dose of Esmeron may need to be reduced.